rajeshelurii/TypeScript_Interview_Preparation/README.md

 #### Generic Constraints

-You can impose constraints on the types that can be used with generics by using the `extends` keyword.
+Generic constraints are used to restrict the types that can be passed to a generic function, class, or interface.
+This means you can specify that a generic type must have certain properties or methods.

 ```typescript
 interface Lengthwise {